Neonn86/Brand-Competition-Map-using-PCA/README.md

-# Brand Competition Map using PCA
+# Brand Competition Map using PCA in R
 ## Objective:

 ## Data Source: